UnumID/react-web-sdk/README.md

           value: 'my firebase cloud messaging token' // FCM token from the user's device }
       }}
-      presentationRequest={presentationRequest} // Provide the Web SDK with an already-created PresentationRequest. createInitialPresentationRequest={false} // Prevent the Web SDK from immediately creating a new PresentationRequest on load. createPresentationRequest={createPresentationRequest} // We still need to provide the Web SDK with a createPresentationRequest function so that it can create a new PresentationRequest before the current one expires. sendEmail={sendEmail} // Will be used instead of the default email fallback sendSms={sendSms} // Will be used instead of the default sms fallback sendPushNotification={sendPushNotification} // Will be used instead of the default push notification fallback
+      presentationRequest={presentationRequest} // Provide the React Web SDK with an already-created PresentationRequest. createInitialPresentationRequest={false} // Prevent the React Web SDK from immediately creating a new PresentationRequest on load. createPresentationRequest={createPresentationRequest} // We still need to provide the React Web SDK with a createPresentationRequest function so that it can create a new PresentationRequest before the current one expires. sendEmail={sendEmail} // Will be used instead of the default email fallback sendSms={sendSms} // Will be used instead of the default sms fallback sendPushNotification={sendPushNotification} // Will be used instead of the default push notification fallback